KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/dynamic/cc-musig.md

 ::: tip

-- Eventhough the same `spend` command is used in both the nodes, they will output different `rawtransactions`.
+- Even though the same `spend` command is used in both the nodes, they will output different `rawtransactions`.
 - This is because, both the nodes will try to spend the funds to themselves.

 :::